ArmandoMG/ZillowRealEstate/README.md

 First, I separated the data into independendt and dependent variables (my features and my target).
 Once I did that I used Binary Encoding for the categorical data
 After that, I proceded with the training and test data split with a size of 20%.

-For this project I tried with 4 different algorithms adn evaluated each of them to see how well the performed with this dataset.
+For this project I tried with 4 different algorithms and evaluated each of them to see how well the performed with this dataset.
 For the evaluation I used cross validation with R² as a score and MAE (Mean Absolute Error)

 The models I tried were:
 * **Multiple Linear Regression:** Base Model